nishanthkumarpathi/gatsby-github-actions-demo/README.md

 A simple demo repository with a Github Actions workflow which builds and deploys to a web server when changes are pushed to the master branch.

-The workflow can be found in the `.github/workflows` directory.
+The workflow can be found in the `.github/workflows` directory